lyft/clutch/DEVELOPING.md

 ## Backend

-There are many different ways clutch can be configured for backend development.
+There are many different ways Clutch can be configured for backend development.
-Depending on your use case you can enable / disable features in the `clutch-config.yaml` to start up clutch with a minimal set of dependencies.
+Depending on your use case, you can enable / disable features in the `clutch-config.yaml` to start up Clutch with a minimal set of dependencies.
 Here we're going to cover some of the common use cases.

 ### Prerequisites